Types of Delivery

 There are several types of delivery for our patients.
-Whether patients are seeing an obstetrician or a midwife at Rosemark, the provider will complete a comprehensive physical examination, review your medical and birthing history and then determine the options best suited for your specific situation.
+Whether patients are seeing an obstetrician or a certified nurse-midwife at Rosemark, the provider will complete a comprehensive physical examination, review your medical and birthing history and then determine the options best suited for your specific situation.

 The types of delivery performed are: